freeborough/cicd/doc/research/script_running.md

 This appears to be appropriate for the use case of firing off a script and receiving back the output of the command any errors that occurred and the exit code of said command.

+# Lab setup

+There are two lab setups for this research purpose, index.js and spawner.js, both are found in in the lab folder.

+* Run node index.js and then point a browser at localhost:3000 and localhost:3000/files the first should print 1-11 and /files will return a list of all the files in the lab directory.

+* Run node spawner.js command args will run any command passed to it and output any data the command flushes to stdout.

 # Conclusion

 Child_process module should do what we want by using the spawn function we can stream data in real-time back to the main node thread by hooking into stderr, stdout and stdin, some wrappers